waleoyediran/waleoyediran.github.io/_posts/2015-08-13-tablayout-adsl22-issue.md

 ![ADSL Issue](/images/adsl-issue.png)

 It is a known [issue], and a permanent workaround is expected in a future release of the library.
-So Chris Baines recommends a workaround, by replacing your standard setupWithViewPager method,
+So Chris Banes recommends a workaround, by replacing your standard setupWithViewPager method,

 ```java
 @Override